 - How do you bank?
 Major banks will usually have extensive branch networks, whereas smaller lenders may operate online only, or have a small number of branches in only one region or part of Australia.

 - What kind of customer service do you expect?
-This links in with the above.
 If you like to receive help when making banking decisions, you may want a lender with a branch network or highly rated phone service.
 If you prefer to carry out your banking and home loan decision making yourself, this might not be as important to you.

 - What sort of feedback has the lender received?
 Product reviews can be a good way of finding out how a lender actually treats their customers, as can speaking to family, friends and mortgage brokers.
 Customer service is difficult to rate, so asking around can help you get a feel for how a lender will treat you.

 What's the difference between a bank and a not for profit credit union?